SYSC-4806-Proj/Mini-SurveyMonkey/README.md

 ## Future Plan
  <ul>
- <li>Complete the templates and the functionality</li>
- <li>Add user authentication process (login, sign up, logout)</li>
+ <li>Generate histograms and pie charts for selection and range questions separately.</li>
- <li>Add ability to delete the surveys.</li>
+ <li>Add more CSS styles to HTML files</li>
- <li>Add rendering effects on each template, includes applying CSS and JavaScript to the templates.</li>
+ <li>Optimize the HTML redirects</li>
  </ul>

  <hr>

 ## Contributing
 Ruixuan Ni
-1. Developed the whole project structure
+1. Developed the whole project structure [DONE]
 2. Home page : sign up and login.
 After the user is logged in, the users would be lead to the operation page for further operation.
+[DONE]
-3. Develop the user login management system
+3. Develop the user login management system [DONE]

 TianTian Lin
-1. Create Function: create questionnaire after login
+1. Create Function: create questionnaire after login [DONE]
 2. Create Function: add three optional questions type buttons.
 Allow surveyor to create their own questions, have the minimum and maximum for range questions and options for selection questions.
+[DONE]
-3. Create Function: after create, return to the display page with the generated questionnaire id.
+3. Create Function: after create, return to home page for further operation.
+[DONE]
 4. Save the three type of questions in each questionnaire into the database.
+[DONE]

 Jiawei Ma
-1. Search Function: one user ID only can fill the questionnaire once,
+1. Search Function: one user ID only can fill the questionnaire once. [doing]
-2. Search Function: after submit the questionnaire, return to user page, user can select the next step.
+2. Search Function: after submit the questionnaire, return to home page, user can select the next step.
+[DONE]
 3. Create model objects under Entity folder, and add JUnit tests for models.
+[DONE]
 4. Generate database based on the models.
+[Re-modified and DONE]
-5. Deploy the database to Heroku Postgres, and deploy the system to CircleCI and Heroku.
+5. Deploy the database to Heroku Postgres, and deploy the system to CircleCI and Heroku.[Re-modified and DONE]

 ShiZhong Shang
-1. Create Display page and function: surveyors can see the questionnaires created by themselves
+1. Create Display page and function: surveyors can see the questionnaires created by themselves [DONE]
 2. Close Questionnaire Function: Surveyors can close the questionnaire in the Display page at any time.
+[DONE]
 3. Redirect to the result page: once the questionnaire is closed, the display result button would be available.
 And the result button would redirect the users to the result page.
+[DONE]

 Jiatong Han
 1. Generate the result: the function need the question's id in advance.
+[DONE]
 2. Create Result Function: Generate results of the questions' answers from database once the questionnaire is closed.
 The results are ordered by the question id.
+[DONE]
 3. Find the API to convert the results of selection questions and range questions to diagram and pie chart separately.
+[Incomplete]

 ## Diagrams
 ### Database Schema Diagram